khushbujpatel/alexnet-tensorflow-kaggle/README.md

 ~$ python dataset.py --csv_file <path/to/dataset.csv>
 ```

 For Kaggle requirement, ```openimage_5k.csv``` can be used as dataset from Open Image Dataset.
-This contains 5000 images.
+This contains 5000 images urls.
+Here ```dataset.py``` reads each url and downloads images for train, valid and test dataset.
+This file can easily be generated from Google Big Data Cloud server by forming appropriate sql query to requested dataset.

 ## Training